|A flock of clergy in red stoles|

 We'll start with the choir, who are the most numerous members of the procession.
 The choir members wear a black cassock with a long flowing white surplice over the top.
 The choir are not altar servers per se though occasionally, you'll see a choir member act as a reader, or serve the Chalice at Communion.

-Thus, most of the time, you'll only see a cassock and surplice on the altar if the lay canons of the Cathedral, Konnie Dadmun, Chris Harris, or Christine Spalding, are present.
-(They wear other vestments if they are serving.
-Choirmaster Martin Green and Head Verger Brooks Mason are also canons.)
+Thus, most of the time, you'll only see a cassock and surplice outside the choir on a Sunday Eucharist if the lay canons are present.
+They wear other vestments if they are serving.
 However, if you look carefully, you'll see these canons are wearing a purple cassock, not a black one.
 What's up with that?

 |Canons of the Cathedral are those who have a formal or honorary affiliation voted on by the chapter and approved by the Bishop.
 They can be clergy, or lay people.
 At St Paul's, upon admission to their office, they are given a deep purple cassock, which they will wear instead of black.
 The only other people who wear purple cassocks are the vergers (see below).
 The color purple is traditionally associated with Bishops and the Cathedral is formally the "seat" of the Bishop (cathedra), hence the connection.
 Most of the clergy on the altar are canons, in addition to a number of lay folk.
 You can read more about the traditional office of canon here.|